-In prior blog posts, I have highlighted the speed in which targets of US economic sanctions have been able to create (albeit to date an imperfect) insular economic infrastructure.
+In prior blog posts, I have highlighted the speed at which targets of US economic sanctions have been able to create (albeit to date an imperfect) insular economic infrastructure.
 Specifically, the Donbass Decentralized Autonomous Organization created with the specific goal of pulling out of economic isolation the Eastern region of Ukraine, occupied by Russian loyalists.
 (McCalmont Economic Sanctions).
 This was attempted in 2016 and did not succeed.
 That said, blockchain (distributed ledger) technology was relatively new and as the technology matures, could be a very credible relief option for regions targeted by economic sanctions.
 This post will focus on the larger crypto/blockchain play, specifically as it relates to China’s Belt and Road Initiative (BRI).
 A program designed to expand Chinese economic, social, and (potentially) military influence far beyond China’s sovereign borders.
 I will argue in this post that one of the primary success drivers behind this initiative is blockchain technology and specifically, cryptocurrencies.

 The idea for this post grew out of a Thomson Reuters Webinar (Thomson Reuters Sanctions Webinar) I was involved in producing a few months ago.
 The topic was economic sanctions and a question came in asking if I thought the US should impose economic sanctions on China in response to their BRI.
 I was somewhat taken back by this question and pointed out that China was doing what it thought was best for its own population.
 I responded to the question by saying “who is the US to force a change in behavior as a result of a sovereign country operating in the best (legal) interest of its citizenry.”
-Significant portions of the geographic areas that will be impacted most by the BRI are regions the US has historically lacked significant interests.
+Significant portions of the geographic areas that will be impacted most by the BRI are regions in the US that have historically lacked significant interests.
 That said, as I began to consider the far-reaching implications, concerns began to surface.
-This post took on new urgency for me in light of the decision made last week by the current US Administration to impose sanctions on entities within Hong Kong and Mainland China as a result of China’s crackdown on pro-democracy events taking place in Hong Kong.
+This post took on new urgency for me in light of the decision made last week by the current US administration to impose sanctions on entities within Hong Kong and Mainland China as a result of China’s crackdown on pro-democracy events taking place in Hong Kong.

 A little bit of background surrounding the BRI.
-The BRI, also know as the New Silk Road will have extensive maritime routes in addition to 65 countries receiving significant infrastructure overhauls.
+The BRI, also known as the New Silk Road will have extensive maritime routes in addition to 65 countries receiving significant infrastructure overhauls.
 One of those countries borders China to the West, Kazakhstan.
-Khorgos is a border town that is exists within the Xinjiang Uyghur Autonomous Region of China as well as Kazakhstan.
+Khorgos is a border town that exists within the Xinjiang Uyghur Autonomous Region of China as well as Kazakhstan.
 This area stands to benefit tremendously if China’s plan fully matures.
 Visa’s for the Chinese to visit the Kazak side are not required, and vice versa.
 Kazak officials plan to turn Khorgos into the “next Dubai.”

 The Indian Ocean is a very strategic location to be potentially used by the Chinese Military.
 Chinese companies and state-owned enterprises have entered into agreements with over 30 countries in relation to their ports.
-One of those countries is Sri Lanka off the coast of South East India.
+One of those countries is Sri Lanka off the coast of southeast India.
 For purposes of the BRI those agreements cover commercial trade, but as mentioned above, the potential exists for military operations to also take place in those locations.
 In response to damage from the 2004 tsunami, Sri Lanka reached out to China for help in funding a new commercial port in the fishing village of Hambantota.
 China responded with an investment of $1.5 billion.
-As a result of Sri Lanka’s inability to pay off the debt, they offered the Chinese a 99-year lease to the port, directly across the Laccadive Sea from China’s arch enemy India.
-This is an example of the String of Pearls Theory that posits China is intentionally using this economic tactic to acquire shipping ports throughout South Asia and Africa.
+As a result of Sri Lanka’s inability to pay off the debt, they offered the Chinese a 99-year lease to the port, directly across the Laccadive Sea from China’s arch-enemy India.
+This is an example of the String of Pearl's theory that posits China is intentionally using this economic tactic to acquire shipping ports throughout South Asia and Africa.
 Similar projects are underway in Pakistan and many other developing economies.

 Why did I spend the first portion of this post detailing physical infrastructure developments initiated by China?
-Theoretically, nothing new here as nation states throughout history have used manipulative debt tactics to make other sovereign nations subservient.
+Theoretically, nothing new here as nation-states throughout history have used manipulative debt tactics to make other sovereign nations subservient.
 The difference this time around is the fact that these “areas under Chinese influence” will be “supercharged” by China’s utilization of blockchain technology and specifically, cryptographic currencies.